App Deadline: Feb. 1

 Students in the WCU School Psychology Program are given many opportunities for diverse community experiences.
 This includes involvement with school systems in the region including four Charter Schools.
 The public schools in this region provide a unique picture of rural Appalachian communities but also reflect changes related to the increase in Hispanic populations within these communities.
 In addition, the Cherokee Indian Reservation is located close by and there is one school system that provides a more inner city perspective.
 Our students also complete service learning activities as part of their courses taken while enrolled in the program.

 All students accepted into this program are expected to complete either a Thesis project (pdf) or Research project as part of their graduation requirements.
 The research project is a more applied school-based project whereas the thesis project is typically more theoretical and experimental in nature.
 Students are encouraged to choose projects that are consistent with the types of research conducted by School Psychologists in the field.
 See the SSP Program Handbook for further guidance in choosing between these two research requirement options.
 A high degree of support from psychology faculty is provided in the completion of these projects.

 Two different Practicum experiences are provided for each student during their second year in the program.
 Each student spends one semester working two days a week in one of the local schools under the supervision of a school psychologist.
 In that setting, students complete psychological assessments, counseling projects, and intervention case studies.
-The other semester is spent working in the WCU Psychological Services Clinic.
+The other semester is spent working in the McKee Assessment and Psychological Services Clinic in the department.
 Here, students are supervised by University faculty and provide comprehensive assessments for children referred by various community agencies, parents, and four Charter Schools.